eekcoopuw/jobmon/docsource/quickstart.rst

       import getpass
       import uuid

-      from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-      from jobmon.client.templates.bash_task import BashTask
-      from jobmon.client.templates.python_task import PythonTask
+      from jobmon.client.api import Tool, ExecutorParameters

       def workflow_template_example():
       """
       Instructions:
-        This workflow uses workflow templates (UnknownWorkflow, BashTasks, and PythonTasks).
-        One of the benefits of using templates is that they are compatible with previous versions of Jobmon and the new Jobmon_2.0.* series.
-(Guppy release)

         The steps in this example are:
+        1. Create a tool
-        1. Create a workflow using the UnknownWorkflow template
+        2. Create  workflow using the tool from step 1
+        3. Create executor parameters to use with the tasks
+        4. Create task templates using the tool from step 1
-        2. Create tasks using the BashTask and PythonTask template
+        5. Create tasks using the template from step 3
-        3. Add created tasks to the workflow
+        6. Add created tasks to the workflow
-        4. Run the workflow
+        7. Run the workflow

       To actually run the provided example:
         with Jobmon installed in your conda environment from the root of the repo, run: